nescode/wagtailcmsdemo/readme.md

 ## Paid development

 We love Wagtail because of its flexibility and clean code.
 We offer paid development of [Wagtail CMS](https://wagtail.io/).
-Just say hello at info@nescode.com.
+Just say hello at info@nescode.com to start a discussion.

 ## Django development company